 Wrapping Up

-The two highest-leverage upgrades for any chimney sweep shop are the rotary power sweeping system (replaces hours of manual labor per call) and the inspection camera (doubles the average ticket on every service call).
+The two highest-leverage upgrades for any chimney sweep business are the rotary power sweeping system (replaces hours of manual labor per call) and the inspection camera (doubles the average ticket on every service call).
 Everything else on this list either supports those two or keeps the tech safe and clean.
-The shops that grow past one truck are the ones that invest in this stack and treat every sweep as a relationship that produces an annual recurring customer.
-The operational-backbone framework that ties the tooling investment to the broader business lives in field service management strategy, and the customer-record substrate that captures every sweep's chimney type, condition, and service history is covered in why customer records are the operational asset.
+The businesses that grow past one truck are the ones that invest in this stack and treat every sweep as a relationship that produces an annual recurring customer, backed by the customer records that capture each chimney's type, condition, and service history.

-If you are running a chimney sweep company and want a software stack that handles scheduling, dispatch, customer history, mobile invoicing, and recurring annual service contracts so you spend less time chasing customers and more time on the rooftops, Smart Service integrates with QuickBooks and the iFleet companion app keeps techs synced with the office.
+If you are running a chimney sweep business and want a software stack that handles scheduling, dispatch, customer history, mobile invoicing, and recurring service contracts, Smart Service integrates with QuickBooks Desktop and QuickBooks Online and the iFleet mobile app keeps techs in the field synced with the office.
 Try a free demo to see how it fits!